PacktPublishing/Learn-D3.js-Second-Edition/Part2/Chapter13/Tutorial/README.md

 }
 ```

 This will assign a different rank number to the _visible_ bars (countries) in each year.
-The others bars (not visible in that year) will have the same rank of `app.numBars`, placing them offscreen at the bottom of the chart.
-This is important so that bars enter and leave the chart from the bottom, whenever their rank is updated.
+The other bars (not visible in that year) will have the same rank of `app.numBars`, placing them offscreen at the bottom of the chart.
+This is important so that bars enter and leave the chart from the bottom whenever their rank is updated.

 We can now use this code to prepare the data.
 Update the `main.js` module with the location of the data file and pass it to the `load()` function.
-After loading and parsing, it will draw the view and print the contents of the chart object to the console.
+After loading and parsing, it will draw the view and print the contents of the `chart` object to the console.

 ```js
 import * as view from "./view.js";